Gavroche11/gre-vocab-trainer/README.md

 - **Learning**: Words you're making progress on (1-2 correct streak)
 - **Difficult**: Words with high difficulty scores (≥7)
 - **Accuracy Rate**: Overall percentage of correct answers

+### Using Different CSV Files
+- Upload new vocabulary files anytime using the sidebar
+- The app automatically validates CSV format and required columns
+- Switch between different vocabulary sets while preserving individual progress
+- Download the example template if you need help with formatting

 ## 📋 CSV File Format